Alshaya Group: History

-Later that year, Alshaya Group partnered with Hilton to open 70 Hampton by Hilton Hotels in nine countries the Middle East, North Africa, Turkey and Russia.
+Later that year, Alshaya Group partnered with Hilton to open 70 Hampton by Hilton Hotels in nine countries the Middle East, North Africa, Türkiye and Russia.
 In December 2019, Alshaya signed an agreement with Equinox Group to bring three fitness brands to the region: Equinox Fitness Clubs, SoulCycle and Blink Fitness, with initial opening plans focused on Dubai in late 2020.
 They also announced plans to bring the Canopy by Hilton hotel brand to Kuwait.
 In early 2020, Alshaya introduced café and bakery Princi to Kuwait.

-In March 2022 Alshaya Group temporarily closed all stores in Russia (Starbucks, Mothercare, The Body Shop, Victoria's Secret), which might be connected to the international sanctions imposed against Russia because of the war in Ukraine.
+In March 2022 Alshaya Group temporarily closed all stores in Russia (Starbucks, Mothercare, The Body Shop, Victoria's Secret), which might be connected to the international sanctions imposed against Russia because of its invasion of Ukraine.

+That year, Alshaya introduced two home fashion brands in the region made in the UAE; Tribe of 6, and Cheekee Munkee, featuring everyday essentials for kids.
+This was followed by the launch of the new customer loyalty programme Aura in Qatar Kuwait, UAE and KSA.
+Later that year, Alshaya Technical, an entity of Alshaya Group was announced as the authorised and designated Master Distributor of Swiss Quality Coffee Equipment provider Thermoplan AG.
+The partnership highlighted the opening of the first Customer Experience Center in February, 2023.

+In 2023, Alshaya unveiled the first Shake Shack drive-thru outside the US in the UAE and signed an agreement to become Chipotle's first ever franchise partner in the Middle East.

+In April 2024, Alshaya opens doors to the Middle East’s first-ever Chipotle at The Avenues in Kuwait.
+The new restaurant debuts the company’s latest design format and offers a variety of in-restaurant ordering experiences.
+This was followed by the opening of the first Hampton by Hilton in Kuwait, in May.
+Located in the heart of Kuwait, in the Salmiya District, Hampton by Hilton Kuwait Salmiya boasts 110 modern and stylishly designed bedrooms.

 Operations

-Some of the brands managed and operated by Alshaya Group include Raising Canes, Mothercare, American Eagle, Debenhams, Harvey Nichols Kuwait, Payless ShoeSource, Topshop, Starbucks, Shake Shack, The Cheesecake Factory, Pinkberry, P. F. Chang's, Le Pain Quotidien, Katsuya by Philippe Starck, The Body Shop, Victoria's Secret, Boots pharmacy, Vision Express, Pottery Barn, Williams Sonoma, and KidZania Kuwait.
-Its hotel division owns the Sheraton Hotel in Kuwait and the Oberoi Hotel in Medina, Saudi Arabia.
+Some of the brands managed and operated by Alshaya Group include Raising Cane's, Mothercare, American Eagle, Harvey Nichols Kuwait, Payless ShoeSource, Topshop, Starbucks, Shake Shack, The Cheesecake Factory, Pinkberry, P. F. Chang's, Le Pain Quotidien, Katsuya by Philippe Starck, The Body Shop, Victoria's Secret, Boots pharmacy, Vision Express, Pottery Barn, Williams Sonoma, and KidZania Kuwait.
+Its hotel division owns the Sheraton Hotel, which includes Four Seasons Hotel and Waldorf Astoria in Kuwait and the Oberoi Hotel in Medina, Saudi Arabia.